Eye Safety for College Students

 Glare and improper lighting both ramp up your risk for CVS.
 While there’s a temptation to think that brighter always equals better, that’s not quite the case.
 Modern computer monitors already come with backlighting, and bright overhead illumination just isn’t necessary for the average computer worker.

 Those extra lights can cause glare, a major source of CVS.
 Reducing glare should be one of your priorities if you’re worried about computer vision.
-Tone down lighting to more comfortable levels, try using an anti-glare screen, or even swap to full-spectrum lights, which are designed to mimic sunlight and can make computer use easier on the eyes.
+Tone down lighting to more comfortable levels or try using an anti-glare screen on your computer.
+You can even swap to full-spectrum lights, which are designed to mimic sunlight and can make computer use easier on the eyes.

 Wear the Right Lenses

 No matter how much you love your contacts, you should think twice about wearing them for an all-night study session.
-Contacts can make the eyes struggle to stay properly moisturized and, as discussed, that’s a no-no for anyone concerned about CVS.
+Contacts can prevent eyes from staying properly moisturized and, as discussed, that’s a no-no for anyone concerned about CVS.

 Smartphones and tablets are becoming increasingly popular study aids for students.
-However, phones in particular can have some adverse effects.
+However, phones in particular can have some adverse effects on your eyes.
 Those smaller screens require you to get much close in order to properly focus on them.